ritaNDU/dailybeirut-final-web-ritamerhej/README.md

 I drew a plan for my app on pen and paper.
 I then figured out how the data should flow in the app, and what data was needed and what was its architecture.
 As the deadline for the project changed, I had to adapt my requirements.

+I first implemented the mobile app, then I reused all the code that could be reused in this version.

-I then implemented the core requirements, one at a time.
+I implemented all the core requirements, one at a time.

-Regarding other features, I will be implementing them on my free time for fun.
+Regarding other features, I will be implementing them on my free time, for fun.

 ## Challenges Faced